manjunathamajety/jrnlc/README.md

 The tool assumes it is the sole writer of the journal file.
 Concurrent writes or external modification are not supported.

-## Non-goals
+# # Non-goals

-`jrnl` intentionally does not aim to:
+`jrnlc` intentionally does not aim to:

 - Provide encryption or secrecy guarantees, Human-readability is the aim
 - Support concurrent writers
 - Replace full-featured journaling or note-taking applications
 - Offer cloud sync or cross-device features

-It aims to follow Unix philosophy of "Do one thing, but do it well".
-Hence the features to pipe with other unix tools as well.
+It aims to follow UNIX philosophy of "Do one thing, but do it well".
+Hence the features to pipe with other Unix tools as well.